ClusterHQ/inventory-app/ci-utils/README.md

 http://jenkinsdemo.clusterhq.com/

 ### Dynamic Nodes
- - Centos 7 (EC2 Jenkins Plugin is setup to dynamically deploy these with fli installed via cloud-init data)
+ - Centos 7 (EC2 Jenkins Plugin is setup to dynamically deploy these with Fli installed via cloud-init data)

 Caveat, is that builds using this tag must have the first built stage in pipelines must check for `/var/lib/cloud/instance/boot-finished` as it denoted cloud-init being finished and therefore dpcli installed.
 Otherwise jenkins will try to run a job before cloud-init is done.